delivered the opinion of the Court.

 The agreed statement of facts filed by the parties in the District Court states:

-"The primary purpose of the retirement plan was to create an incentive for physicians to remain with [Permanente] . . . and thus to insure [Kaiser] that it would have a stable and reliable group of physicians providing medical services to its members with a minimum of turn-over. . . ."
+“The primary purpose of the retirement plan was to create an incentive for physicians to remain with [Permanente] . . . and thus to insure [Kaiser] that it would have a stable and reliable group of physicians providing medical services to its members with a minimum, of turn-over. . . .”

-[6] The Court of Appeals purported not to decide, as the District Court had, whether the partnership should be viewed as an "entity" or as a "conduit."
-450 F.2d 109, 113 n.
-5, and 115.
-Yet, its analysis indicates that it found it proper to disregard the partnership as a separate entity.
-After explaining its view that Permanente never had a right to receive the payments, the Court of Appeals stated:
+The Court of Appeals purported not to decide, as the District Court had, whether the partnership should be viewed as an “entity” or as a “conduit.”

 Each respondent reported his income for the years in question on the cash basis.
 The partnership reported its taxable receipts under the accrual method.

-[8] There has been a great deal of discussion in the briefs and in the lower court opinions with respect to whether a partnership is to be viewed as an "entity" or as a "conduit."
-We find ourselves in agreement with the Solicitor General's remark during oral argument when he suggested that "[i]t seems odd that we should still be discussing such things in 1972."
+There has been a great deal of discussion in the briefs and in the lower court opinions with respect to whether a partnership is to be viewed as an “entity” or as a “conduit.”
+We find ourselves in agreement with the Solicitor General's remark during oral argument when he suggested that “[i]t seems odd that we should still be discussing such things in 1972.”
 Tr. of Oral Arg.
 14. The legislative history indicates, and the commentators agree, that partnerships are entities for purposes of calculating and filing informational returns but that they are conduits through which the taxpaying obligation passes to the individual partners in accord with their distributive shares.
-See, e. g., H. R. Rep. No. 1337, 83d Cong., 2d Sess., 65-66 (1954); S. Rep. No. 1622, 83d Cong., 2d Sess., 89-90 (1954); 6 J. Mertens, Law of Federal Income Taxation § 35.01 (1968); S. Surrey & W. Warren, Federal Income Taxation 1115-1116 (1960); Jackson, Johnson, Surrey, Tenen & Warren, The Internal Revenue Code of 1954: Partnerships, 54 Colo.
-L. Rev. 1183 (1954).
+See, e. g., H. R. Rep. No. 1337, 83d Cong., 2d Sess., 65-66 (1954); S. Rep. No. 1622, 83d Cong., 2d Sess., 89-90 (1954); 6 J. Mertens, Law of Federal Income Taxation § 35.01 (1968); S. Surrey & W. Warren, Federal Income Taxation 1115-1116 (1960); Jackson, Johnson, Surrey, Tenen & Warren, The Internal Revenue Code of 1954: Partnerships, 54 Col. L. Rev. 1183 (1954).

 The agreed statement of facts states that the contracting parties were “separate organizations independently contracting with one another at arms’ length.”